Travel Bargain destination

 organized by a German immigrant Freidel Klussmann passed a ballot measure

-run from the wharf area over the steep hills to downtown and Union
+cable car lines basically run from the wharf area over the steep hills

 Square.
 They operate on

-a cable which runs
+a 1 1/2 inch wound steel cable which runs

-under the street gripped by the car to go up the hills and releasing
+under the street gripped by the car to go up the hills, and releasing

 the cable to roll down hill with the speed controlled by three brake

-the giants, the cars and system had aged to the point where the cable
+the Giants, the cars and system had aged to the point where the cable

 men would have to drop nearly to the floor of the car to get the grip